chistyhimel/chistyhimel/README.md

 **_Do I Sound Like a Good Fit For Your Team?_**
 <br>
-Get in touch with me at fazle.chisty@gmail.com or through my linkedIn (link above).
+Contact me at fazle.chisty@gmail.com or through my LinkedIn (link above).

 <p align="center">
   <span align="center" class="d-flex">